Rivolgete a lui lo sguardo: History

 Composed in December 1789, the aria was first published around the year 1855.
 The original singer was Francesco Benucci, who notably sung the title role in The Marriage of Figaro and Leporello in Don Giovanni.
+In his own catalogue, Mozart referred to the title as Rivolgete à me (note also the accent on a).
 In what Ian Woodfield calls a "drastic step", the aria was replaced for dramatic reasons by the more lightweight brevity of "Non siate retrosi".

 However, "Rivolgete a lui lo sguardo" remains a popular and often performed concert piece today, and is sometimes included in full productions of the opera.
 In compensation for the deletion of this showpiece aria, Mozart may have altered Benucci's second act aria, the flamboyant "Donne mie", adding new musical material and parts for trumpets and timpani.
 The original manuscript consists of 12 pages, 24 sides, and is housed in the Berlin State Library.